Haider Akbar Khan Rono: Career

+Rono had to face imprisonment four times and had to go into hiding seven times for political reasons.

 In 2006, Rono was awarded the Prothom Alo Best Book of the Year 1411.

-Rono is a member of the Politburo of Workers' Party of Bangladesh in 2008.
-He has spoken against International Monetary Fund and the World Bank.
+Rono spoke against International Monetary Fund and the World Bank.

-In 2012, Rono was a Presidium member of Communist Party of Bangladesh.
+Since 2012, Rono was a presidium member of the Communist Party of Bangladesh.

 In January 2022, Rono was awarded the Bangla Academy Literary Award.

+Work

+Death

+Rono died at a private hospital in Dhaka on 11 May 2024, at the age of 81.